nnn

 Rachael’s Nutrition Note

-Pico is really just chopped vegetables and herbs, so you are sneaking in extra veggies while you snack.
+Pico is just a mixture of chopped vegetables and herbs, so you are getting some extra veggies in your snack.

 4) Classic Guacamole